-19.9 Crop netCDF files
+20.8 Crop netCDF files

-If needed, regrid a coarse netCDF file (such as a restart file) can be cropped to a subset of the globe with the nco or cdo utilities (cf. Useful tools).
+If needed, a netCDF file can be cropped to a subset of the globe with the nco or cdo utilities (cf. Useful tools).

-For example, cdo has a SELBOX operator for selecting a box by specifying the lat/lon bounds:
+For example, cdo has a selbox operator for selecting a box by specifying the lat/lon bounds:

 '''

-cdo sellonlatbox,lon1,lon2,lat1,lat2 in.nc out.nc
+$ cdo sellonlatbox,lon1,lon2,lat1,lat2 myfile.nc tmp.nc

-mv out.nc in.nc
+$ mv tmp.nc myfile.nc

 '''

-See page 44 of the CDO guide for more information.
+See the cdo guide for more information.

-19.10 Add a new variable to a netCDF file
+20.9 Add a new variable to a netCDF file